Mental diaries? Do they work? Discuss in 250 words.

 “I might have…why?”

 “Oh,” she says with relief.
 “That sort of plunger!”
-Apparently she thought I wanted to borrow some uplifting underwear.
+Apparently she thought I wanted to borrow a bra.

 Isn’t life exactly like one of those predictable family sit-coms sometimes?
 All we needed was a fake laughter track.

-Just my father shouting Get down, Archie! wasn’t the same, somehow.
+Just my father shouting Get down, Archie! in the background wasn’t the same, somehow.

 It’s Mr Young’s turn to cook supper.
-He’s found some mince and a stray cauliflower in the fridge, and he’s planning to do something exciting with these ingredients.
+He’s found some mince and a stray cauliflower in the fridge, and he’s planning to do something exciting with them.
 I have every faith in him; if anyone can do something exciting with lean mince and an ageing cauliflower, it’s my husband.

 I go upstairs to get something, and am just standing on the landing, wondering what it was, when Mr Young calls up to me.